peakhunt/frdm-k64f-projects/README.md

    this is a main loop based, single threaded blinky example using soft timer.  take a look at it.
 You might like it.

+4. event_dispatcher
+   this is a shell demo based on event dispatcher.